Mardi Gras Indians: Music

 Mardi Gras Indian music and dance is informed by the Black New Orleanian experience.
 In 1740, New Orleans' Congo Square was a cultural center for African music and dance; the city was also a major southern trade port that became a cultural melting pot.
 On Sundays, enslaved African people gathered to sing folk songs, play traditional music, and dance.
 The lively parties were recounted by a Northern observer as being "indescribable...
 Never will you see gayer countenances, demonstrations of more forgetfulness of the past and the future, and more entire abandonment to the joyous existence of the present moment."

 The image demonstrates the Angolan culture and the way of dressing.
-According to historian Jeroen Dewulf, Kongolese Central African dress and music influenced the Mardi Gras Indians.
+According to historian Jeroen Dewulf, Kongolese Central African dress and music influenced by the Mardi Gras Indians.

 On these occasions, Mardi Gras Indians would play traditional music using belled wrists and ankle bands, congas, and tambourines.
 The music of Mardi Gras Indians played at Congo square contributed to the creation of jazz.
-Mardi Gras Indian music is derived from African polyrhythms and syncopated beats combined with African and Creole languages, and French and European musical influences.
-These African rhythms, such as the Bamboula, have been continued to this day.
+Some Mardi Gras Indian music is derived from African polyrhythms and syncopated beats combined with Native and Creole languages, and French and European musical influences.
+These Africans rhythms, such as the Bamboula, have been continued to this day.
 (Note: Charles Siler says: "The Mardi Gras Indians also retained the Bamboula, which describes a drumbeat and dance.
 For nearly one hundred and twenty years the Bamboula, associated with Louisiana Congo Square legacy, was kept intact within that tradition.")
 The traditional New Orleans Black masking Indian song Iko Iko, which emerged around this time, is believed to derive from a combination of the Native American Choctaw and Chickasaw languages, Louisiana Creole, French, and West African languages.

 Black Masking Indian parades typically have a "second line" of street performers and revelers with brass instruments and drums.
 These second line brass bands often attend local jazz funerals to play for the funeral procession.
-Historian Richard Brent Turner says that Central African cultures from Bakongo peoples, Haitian carnivals, and Black American culture which blended at Congo Square are expressed in the Mardi Gras Indians' regalia and music.
+Historian Richard Brent Turner says that Central African cultures from Bakongo peoples, Haitian carnivals, and African-American culture which blended at Congo Square are expressed in the Mardi Gras Indians' regalia and music.
 Mardi Gras Indian musicians include the funk band Cha Wa, singer and "Big Chief" Monk Boudreau, and The Wild Tchoupitoulas.